KelvinNewtype/Freecodecamp-Travel-Lab/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and does not have a license.

 ---